SnklpAnand/Business-Insights-360/README.md

 # Business-Insights-360

-● **SITUATION** - AtliqQ Hardware, faced significant losses in Latin America due to Excel-based analytics.
+● **SITUATION** - AtliQ Hardware, faced significant losses in Latin America due to Excel-based analytics.
 To address this issue, the company's senior executives decided to invest in a data analytics expert, utilizing data from the previous year to enhance performance and decision-making.

 ● **TASK** - The Stake Holders require actionable insights to analyze trends, revenues, profit margins, and more, with the ultimate goal of boosting the business.